vPeteWalker/midway/db/era_mssql/era_mssql.rst

 #.
 Click **Next > Create**.

 #.
-Select **Operations** from the dropdown menu to monitor the registration.
+Select **Operations** from the dropdown menu to monitor the progress.
 This process should take approximately 5-7 minutes.

 #.
 Once the profile creation completes successfully.
 Power off your *Win16SQL16* VM, confirm that *Win16SQL16* is powered off before proceeding.